Bloodbat/RackInstallerScripts/README.md

 ## My favorite distro is not listed!

-You can try using one of the available scripts that corresponds to the packaging system a particular distro uses, for example, the Ubuntu script might be compatible with Debian; check the table above to find out which package manager each script uses.
+You can try selecting an existing distribution that uses the same packaging system and manager your particular distro uses; for example, selecting Ubuntu might work with Debian; check the table above to find out which package manager the script acknowledges for each distribution.

-If none of the scripts work for your chosen distribution, contributions for new scripts are welcome!
+If none of the options work for your chosen distribution, contributions for new distributions are welcome!

 ---

 ## Help!
-I can't download the scripts!
+I can't download the script!

 You have a several options here.